 “More and more manufacturers are adopting the technologies birthed from i4.O and are gradually learning that we have evolved past the old way of maintaining machines.
 While the previous practices have been to schedule maintenance on a calendar basis, we now know, through data and analytics, that there is a better way of doing things.
-We are now tracking the pulse of the machines to prevent costly downtime before the damage happens” – Manny Bonilla, VP Product Strategy at Shoplogix
+We are now tracking the pulse of the machines to prevent costly downtime before the damage happens with preventative maintenance software” – Manny Bonilla, VP Product Strategy at Shoplogix

 By now you’ve seen the jaw-dropping stats around machine downtime costs to manufacturing businesses circulating in industry publications.
 One brow-raising stat comes from the Analyst firm Aberdeen Research which reveals that 82% of companies have experienced unplanned downtime in three years costing a company as much as a shocking $260,000 an hour.
 And if you’re in the auto manufacturing industry, machine downtime costs around $22,000 per minute.
 That’s right…per minute!

 Regardless of the industry, whether it is automotive, food and beverage, CPG, no manufacturer is safe from unplanned machine breakdowns..that’s just the reality when you’re dealing with equipment that performs repetitive tasks.
 However, the worrisome news is that 80% of manufacturers still don’t have a true picture of the costs associated with machine downtime making the issue a low priority to be addressed.
 This is dangerous and can have a dramatic impact on yearly revenue loss.